(KMBN OM02) Unit 1: Introduction of Operation Planning & Control

 • Ensure quality: PPC makes sure the shirts are made with the right measurements and fabric quality, avoiding defects.

-In summary, Production Planning and Control helps businesses stay efficient, cut down on waste, and satisfy customers with on-time, quality products.
+In short, Production Planning and Control helps businesses stay efficient, cut down on waste, and satisfy customers with on-time, quality products.

 Function of Operation Planning & Control